We've been asked if it's worth to use a buyer's agent. How much can a buyer's agent save you?

 Client 1 –

 Client contacted us very late in their purchase process.
 They had intended to bid at an auction, in 3 days time, and got cold feet.
 It was an established property with a price guidance of $700k-$770k.
 He believed it was worth a million, and was prepared to offer $1 million for it, given the proximity to Melbourne CBD and other amenities.
-We got in touch with the agent, organised an special private inspection, had a chat with the agent, who gave us information about the vendor.
-Our separate research and due diligence processes dug deeper into the history of the property and the vendor, the interest in the properties in the area, and we acted on it.
-Our research, and findings, placed the property valuation at $820-$850k.
+We got in touch with the agent, organised an special private inspection, had a chat with the agent, who gave us some insight into the sales.
+Our subsequent research and due diligence processes dug deeper into the history of the property and the vendor, the interest in properties in the area, and we acted on it.
+Our research, and findings, placed the property appraisal and valuation at between $820-$850k.
 The agent's price guide was slightly lower, probably to attract more interest.
 Our client was prepared to offer slightly above our valuation as they liked it.
 They placed an "emotional premium" of $30k on it.

-Auction started and our $880k offer price point was quickly exceeded.
+Auction started and our $880k auction limit was quickly exceeded.
 Our advice was to walk away.
 The auction ended with the property being sold at $958k!
 That was late 2019, when buyers were starting to rush into the market after a prolonged property market downturn.

 In June 2020, just half a year later, the very same property was valued at $855k.
-Had our client gone to the auction on their own, they were prepared to pay almost $1 million.
+Had our client gone to the auction on their own, they would be prepared to pay almost $1 million.
 But that will be overpaying.
 We've saved him over $103k, with our insights and advice.
-He was prepared to go all out.
+He was prepared to go "all out".

 Client 2 –

 Client engaged our service to help them acquire a 3 acre land in Traralgon, in regional Victoria.
 Expressions of interests would close in 3 days.
 We organised a last minute inspection, received the sales contract, realised that there were 5 (yes, FIVE) concerns with the land.
 Bushfire, flood, 2 major easements across 40% of the land and it was near an old landfill.
 The client was surprised when we presented our findings.
-This was an unique property, a sheriff's sale due to council rates default, and listed at between $180k-$200k.
-The client was prepared to offer up to $300k for it.
+This was an unique property, a sheriff's sale due to council rates default.
+It was listed at between $180k-$200k, and the client was prepared to offer up to $300k for it.
 We put our valuation at $200k, and we allowed another $20k for his "emotional premium".

-Whoever bought this for $280k, had obviously overpaid, as we managed to secure an off-market property of a similar size nearby, for $260k, a few weeks later.
+The property was sold for $280k.
+Whoever paid that, had obviously overpaid, as we managed to secure an off-market property of a similar size nearby, for $260k, a few weeks later.
 The best thing with this property is that there's no flood risk, and no easements.

 A tangible savings of $20k.
-But the intangible savings in priceless.
+But the intangible savings in the better quality is priceless.
 There's no easements and no flood risks.

 Client 3 –

-The on-site inspection of the layout suggested the house has had a few extensions, and some parts of the building appeared to have been illegally modified.
-Our due diligence research supported our suspicion.
+The on-site inspection of the layout and structure of the property, suggested that the house has had a few extensions, and some parts of the building appeared to have been illegally modified, as they would not pass building codes.
+Our due diligence research confirmed our suspicion.
 Something which an untrained, inexperienced person would not have noticed.
-Under the gloss of staged photos and virtual inspections videos, lies some undisclosed findings.
+Under the gloss of staged photos and virtual inspections videos, lies some significant undisclosed findings.

 We placed the valuation at around $740k-$780k, after factoring our findings.
 It was in the low end of the vendor agent's price guidance.
 After several discussions with the vendor agents, we suggested our client to walk away, as the property is not worth the price guidance.
 During our negotiations, it was apparent that the vendor's was hoping for offers above $900k.
 In a short 3 weeks after our advice, the listing was revised with a lowered price guidance of $700k-$770k.

 Had the client gone ahead with the purchase sight unseen, they would have overpaid by over $100k.
-And they would have bought a building with some unapproved, and potentially illegal and dangerous structures.
+And they would have bought a building with some unapproved structures, and many more potentially illegal and dangerous structures.
 Savings?
 Priceless.

-One should never buy sight unseen without the on-site inspection services of an experienced buyer's agent.
+One should never buy sight unseen.
+An on-site inspection services of an experienced buyer's agent can reveal a lot of hidden nasties.
 Remember, a selling agent always work for the vendor, not the buyer.

 Client 4 –

 Our clients were about to make an pre-auction offer and were considering to offer up to $938K.
 They engaged our services as they wanted some expert opinion.
 We did our due diligence checks, investigations.
-We did not believe the hype and interest around that property and we advised them to wait for the auction.
+We did not believe the hype and interest around that property.
+We advised them to wait for the auction.
 Their instructions were to go up to $950K if necessary.

-We secured the property for $868k.
+We bought the property for $868k at the auction.
 A savings of $70,000 had they submitted their offer before auction, and $82,000 lower than what they are prepared to pay at the auction.